SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.5.1 - Kit Keyboard View
  - ([#112]) All-new use for the "keyboard" button in kit clips, uses the main pad grid for MPC-style 16 level playing.
 Horizontal encoder scrolls by one pad at a time, allowing positioning drums left to right, and vertical encoder jumps vertically by rows.
+ - Follow-up PR: ([#317]) Fixed the issue where audition pads would remain illuminated after pressing pads 9 to 16 and then returning to the clip view.

 #### 4.5.2 - Drum Randomizer / Load Random Samples